Wigner rotation and Euler angle parametrization: II. PRELIMINARIES

-A boost transformation takes place between two inertial frames, hence each boost is defined by a constant velocity which is the relative velocity between the frames.
-When a (2+1)-dimensional velocity undergoes a boost $B(\vec{V})$ with $\vec{V}$ being the relative velocity, the formula $W'=B(\vec{V})W$ is analogous to the boost transformation of spacetime coordinates, where $W$ and $W'$ are the (2+1)-dimensional velocities in the old and the new frames respectively.
+A boost transformation takes place between two inertial frames; hence each boost is defined by a constant velocity that is the relative velocity between the frames.
+When a (2+1)-dimensional velocity undergoes a boost $B(\vec{V})$ with $\vec{V}$ being the relative velocity, the formula $W'=B(\vec{V})W$ is analogous to the boost transformation of spacetime coordinates, where the column matrices $W$ and $W'$ represent the (2+1)-dimensional velocities in the old and the new frames respectively.
 Conversely, the inverse boost transformation $W=B(\vec{V}){}^{-1}W'$ allows us to calculate the (2+1)-dimensional velocity in the old frame from that in the new one.